 Perhaps you will choose a metallic theme, combining silver, gold and copper shades with translucent or glittery ribbon.
 Or you might want to make your presents stand out with bold colours like post-box red, jade green or a celestial blue.
 Will you keep the wrapping paper plain, or will it have a striking pattern or print on it?

 We have a varied selection of Christmas gift wrap.
-Our Jolly Festive Penguins Gift Wrap, features cartoon penguins and snowmen wearing woolly hats.
-We love our Winter Stags Gift Wrap, with white stags and Christmas trees against a silver background.
+Our Christmas character wrapping paper features cartoon penguins and polar bears skiing against a light blue background.
+Our stylish silver and white tree wrapping paper is a good choice if you want more of an understated look.
 There are so many endless possibilities when it comes to wrapping Christmas presents.

 Perfect your technique

 Whilst the idea of spending your evening wrapping Christmas presents may seem appealing at first, in reality you’re likely to end up frustrated, surrounded by scrunched up wrapping paper and covered in tiny bits of sticky tape.